 The one thing that I was underwhelmed by was the food in Sri Lanka, but that’s just me, I prefer the Kerala coastal food to the Sri Lankan version.

 Travelling across this land, I noted the similarities with my home country, except for the shorter distances and a cleaner country.
 Sri Lankans have similar abilities like South Asians to overcome challenges, natural disasters, war and move on with their lives.

 Flights from Delhi were such that we had to stay a night at Colombo before moving on.
 We decided to spend the night at the Taj Getaway hotel near the Colombo airport.

 Day 2 – 4: Cultural Triangle – Sigiriya, Polonnaruwa, Dambulla

-The cultural triangle lies in the mid-centre of the country.
-It is a dry flat land and has remains of ancient ruined cities of Anuradhapura and Polonnaruwa that remind one of the golden times of Sinhalese civilisation.
+The Cultural Triangle lies in the mid-center of the country.
+It is a dry flat land and has remains of ancient ruined cities of Anuradhapura and Polonnaruwa that remind one of the golden times of Sinhalese civilization.

-Our stay to explore the cultural triangle for the next 3 days was at Jetwings Vil Uyana, a luxury eco-resort, that balanced the sightseeing days with lazy evenings spent sipping cocktails, having lovely food and being close to nature.
+Our stay to explore the cultural triangle for the next 3 days was at Jetwings Vil Uyana, a luxury eco-resort.
+The stay here was wonderful – it balanced the sightseeing days with lazy evenings spent sipping cocktails, having lovely food and being close to nature.